Skip to main content

 Standards Foundation

 UseTrace is grounded in the specific regulatory framework that governs HFE submissions.
-These aren't aspirational references — the tool's output templates were designed to align directly with what FDA reviewers expect to see.
+These aren't aspirational references.
+The tool's output templates were designed to align directly with what FDA reviewers expect to see.

 IEC 62366-1:2015